 If you ever feel like your money tree might need a boost, consider keeping it in your bathroom for a week or two.
 When cultivating new plants, always make sure you’re taking a cutting from a healthy, thriving plant, and if you’re unsure, take a few.

 With a balanced potting mix and regular feeding, your money tree should be good to go.
-Once established, caring for money tree plants are absolutely easy, and you’ll be able to enjoy this exciting evergreen all year round!
+Once established, caring for money plant tree are absolutely easy, and you’ll be able to enjoy this exciting evergreen all year round!